orablu/EECS391_Pr04/README.md

 At each turn, information is saved for each square that details the number of times it has been visited, whether it has been seen by a peasant, and how many times a peasant has been attacked there.
 This information is used to calculate a probability distribution of likely tower locations.
 A* search is used to find a path with the least likelihood of being attacked by a tower.
+If a peasant gets hit by a tower, they will move in a random direction with some probability.
+This increases the chances of seeing the tower, and in general, more exploration seems to be better.

 Initially, the peasants walk randomly.
 This phase ends when a peasant gets attacked.
 After this, the peasants try to find a path to the top right of the game board, in search of the goldmine.